 Advantages of Using Manual Flash

-Manually setting the power on a flash has the two benefits of control and repeatability.
+Manually setting the power on a flash has the benefits of control, repeatability, and cost.
+Third party flashes, such as ones from Yongnuo, cost significantly less than a Canon flash.

 For creative effects, you might want to over or underexpose part of the image.
 For example, if you are using a flash as a hair light.
 Another common time when you would want manual control is for a fill light.